Pruning Trees Right: What to Avoid

-Pruning trees is an important part of keeping them healthy and looking good However, it’s not an activity to be undertaken lightly.
-Inexperience, improper techniques and using the wrong tools could cause severe damages to your trees or even render them inaccessible.
-We’ll go over what to avoid while pruning to keep your trees in good shape and beautiful for many years to come.
+Pruning trees is a crucial part of maintaining their appearance and health, but it’s not something to be taken lightly.
+Unexperienced, ineffective techniques and the use of incorrect tools can lead to serious harm to your trees or even render them irreparable.
+This article will explain what you should avoid when pruning your trees to ensure they remain in good shape and beautiful for many long time to come.

-One of the most common mistakes people commit when they prune is to do so during the wrong time of the season.
-Pruning in the wrong time of year can interfere with the natural growth patterns of a tree and make it more susceptible to pests and disease.
-In general, it’s best to prune deciduous trees during the winter, when they’re dormant, and conifers during the latter part of spring or summer.
+One of the most frequent mistakes that people make when pruning is doing this at the wrong time of year.
+Pruning in the wrong time of year can disrupt the tree’s natural growth pattern and make it more susceptible to disease and pests.
+It is generally recommended to trim deciduous trees in the winter months when they are dormant, and conifers in the spring and early summer.

 Don’t cut too close to the Trunk